idiap/torgo_asr/README.md

 Cristina España-Bonet
 (especific scripts only for the Torgo database: ./local)

+### Citation
+Cristina España-Bonet and José A. R. Fonollosa *Automatic Speech Recognition with Deep Neural Networks for Impaired Speech* Chapter in Advances in Speech and Language Technologies for Iberian Languages, part of the series Lecture Notes in Artificial Intelligence.
+In A. Abad et al. (Eds.).
+IberSPEECH 2016, LNAI 10077, Chapter 10, pages 97-107, October 2016.

 ### References
-[1] Frank Rudzicz , Aravind Kumar Namasivayam and Talya Wolff.
+[1] Frank Rudzicz, Aravind Kumar Namasivayam and Talya Wolff.
 *The TORGO database of acoustic and articulatory speech from speakers with dysarthria*.
 Language Resources and Evaluation, December 2012, Volume 46, Issue 4, pp 523-541